Covid-19 global updates: Britain likely to reopen borders to fully vaccinated visitors from U.S., Europe

 “We want people to be able to come from the U.S. freely in a way that they normally do,” Prime Minister Boris Johnson said in an interview with LBC radio Wednesday.
-“As soon as we have something to say about travel corridors you’ll be hearing from us,” he said.
+“As soon as we have something to say about travel corridors, you’ll be hearing from us.”

 Here are some significant developments:

-The Guardian newspaper reported that the decision was not yet finalized and still subject to change at Wednesday’s meeting.
+The Guardian newspaper reported that the British decision on reopening borders was not yet finalized and still subject to change at Wednesday’s meeting.

-Currently, travelers from the U.S. must quarantine for 10 days, but can opt to take an additional coronavirus test after day five to be released.
+Currently, travelers from the United States must quarantine for 10 days but can opt to take an additional coronavirus test after day five to be released.
 Only those who have been vaccinated by Britain’s own health system are eligible for a so-called “covid pass” that would allow them to skip quarantine.

 The move to lift travel restrictions follows a broader relaxation of covid-related curbs in England earlier this month, even as new cases surged amid an outbreak of the delta variant, which experts say is much more contagious than the original coronavirus strain.